juttevijverberg/hypencoder/README.md

 The above artifacts are stored on Google Drive, if you want to download them without going through the UI you can, but I suggest looking at [gdown](https://github.com/wkentaro/gdown) or the Google Drive interface provided by [rclone](https://rclone.org/drive).

 We have also uploaded all the run files for our experiments (FollowIR coming soon).
 They are a custom JSONL format, but they should be pretty straightforward to convert to any other format.
 We may also add standard TREC run files in future if there is interest.

-## Collaboration
-If you are interested in working on new projects around Hypencoder or other areas of Information Retrieval/NLP and would like to collaborate feel welcome to reach out via [email](jkillingback@umass.edu) or [X](https://x.com/Julian_a42f9a):

 ## Citation